ringlej/ptxdist/doc/environment.rst

     [...]

-If we don’t have root access to the machine it is also possible to install PTXdist into some other directory with the ``--prefix`` option.
+If we don’t have root access to the machine it is also possible to install PTXdist into some different directory with the ``--prefix`` option.
 We need to take care that the ``bin/`` directory below the new installation dir is added to our ``$PATH`` environment variable (for example by exporting it in ``~/.bashrc``).